Quantifying the Generalization Gap in Seizure Detection: A Large-Scale Empirical Benchmark via the SzCORE Challenge: Evaluation procedure and metrics

 Scores are computed per subject by adding the true positives, false positives and false negatives of the individual recordings to calculate sensitivity, precision, F1-score and false positives per day.
 These scores are then averaged with the arithmetic mean over the different subjects.
 The \href{https://github.com/esl-epfl/szcore-evaluation}{\texttt{szcore-evaluation}} library was used to compute performance metrics across the entire dataset.
-In case an algorithm does not produce a \texttt{.TSV} seizure annotation file for a given \texttt{.EDF} file, it is considered that the algorithm did not predict any seizures in that file.
+If an algorithm fails to produce a \texttt{.tsv} seizure annotation file for a given \texttt{.edf} file, it is considered that the algorithm did not predict any seizures for that file.
+No detections for a subject results in an undefined precision, which is set to zero when computing the mean.

 \paragraph{The primary ranking criterion} was the event-based F1-score, as it balances seizure detection rate (sensitivity) against precision.
 It is computed as the harmonic mean of sensitivity and precision.
 This metric represents the predictive performance of an algorithm.
-It is particularly relevant in the context of epileptic seizure detection, where the primary objective is the detection of seizures, which are rare events.
+This metric is particularly robust for imbalanced classes, such as epileptic seizure detection where positive events are rare.